-The Dean’s office of Humanities and Social Sciences announces an application for the PhD program twice a year.
-The successful students are admitted into the PhD program.
+The Dean’s office of Humanities and Social Sciences announces course based PhD in Rural Development.
+The successful students in the entrance examination are admitted into the PhD program.
 The Central Department of Rural Development (CDRD) plays a key role in supervising the doctoral students though they are handled by the Dean’s Office of Humanities and Social Sciences in administrative terms.
-The PhD students are required to carry out their doctoral research in close collaboration with the supervisor assigned by the CDRD.
-The doctoral students can use books and other reading materials available at the departmental library as a member of the department in the form of a student at the doctoral level.
+The structure of the course based PhD in Rural Development is as follows:

 Political History of Nepal

 |3||Paper V: Research Methodology I||3|

 |Paper IV: Theories of

 All papers are mandatory.
 Eight courses will be taken and are examined in the qualifying test in the end of each semester.
 Each course is examined by two means.
 One component of the final exam is examined through a three-hour written paper at the end of semester.
 Students are required to pass these examinations to be allowed to continue to the 2nd semester of the course.
 Those who fail the examination in first semester may be permitted to re-sit the examination before commencing second semester.
 A similar method will be applied to continue to write PhD Thesis.
 If student failed to pass in re-sit examinations won’t be eligible to write PhD thesis.